 Several of the Company's foreign subsidiaries maintain bank lines-of-credit, denominated in local currencies, to meet short-term working capital requirements and for the issuance of letters-of-credit.
-As of June 30, 2012, \$9.5 million was outstanding under these letter-of-credit facilities, while no debt was outstanding.
-As of June 30, 2012, the total amount available under these credit facilities was \$32.7 million, with a total cash borrowing sub-limit of \$4.1 million.
+As of June 30, 2013, \$5.3 million was outstanding under these letter-of-credit facilities, while no debt was outstanding.
+As of June 30, 2013, the total amount available under these credit facilities was \$37.4 million, with a total cash borrowing sub-limit of \$3.1 million.

-In fiscal 2005, the Company entered into a bank loan of \$5.3 million to fund the acquisition of land and buildings in the U.K. The loan is payable over a 20-year period.
-The loan bears interest at British pound-based LIBOR plus 1.2%, payable on a quarterly basis.
-As of June 30, 2012, \$2.7 million remained outstanding under this loan at an interest rate of 2.0% per annum.
+In September 2012, the Company entered into a term loan agreement for \$11.1 million to fund the acquisition of land and a building in the state of Washington.
+The loan is payable over seven years and bears interest at LIBOR plus 1.25%, which is payable on a monthly basis.
+Concurrent with entering into the floating rate loan, the Company entered into an interest rate swap agreement that effectively locks the interest rate of the loan to 2.2% per annum for the term of the loan.
+As of June 30, 2013, \$10.0 million remained outstanding under this loan.